albertoriva/fiat/README.md

 ## Usage

-When displaying a sequence, use the '?' key to display all available commands.
-Use the 'q' command to quit the program.
+When displaying a sequence, use the `?` key to display all available commands.
+Use the `q` command to quit the program.

 ## Basic commands